An Entanglement Monotone from the Contextual Fraction: Abstract

 \section{Abstract}

-The contextual fraction introduced by Abramsky and Brandenburger defines a quantitative measure of contextuality associated with empirical models, i.e.~tables of probabilities of measurement outcomes in experimental scenarios.
-In this paper we define a measure of entanglement relying on the contextual fraction.
-We first show that any separable state is necessarily non-contextual, regardless of the measurement scenario.
-Then, for bipartite states we associate a distinguished empirical model and show that the corresponding contextual fraction is positively correlated with the entanglement entropy of the state, suggesting that contextuality may be regarded as a refinement of entanglement.
+The contextual fraction introduced by Abramsky and Brandenburger defines a quantitative measure of contextuality associated with empirical models, i.e.\ tables of probabilities of measurement outcomes in experimental scenarios.
+In this paper we define \TC{an entanglement monotone} relying on the contextual fraction.
+We first show that any separable state is necessarily non-contextual \TC{with respect to any Bell} scenario.
+Then, for \TC{2-qubit} states, we associate a \TC{state-dependent Bell scenario} and show that the corresponding contextual fraction is \TC{an entanglement monotone}, suggesting contextuality may be regarded as a refinement of entanglement. \TC{We~call this monotone the \emph{quarter-turn contextual fraction} (QTCF), and use it to set an upper bound of approximately \num{0.601} for the minimum entanglement entropy needed to guarantee contextuality with respect to some Bell scenario.}